Medium Difficult Bible Quiz about Bible Characters.

 God assigned Aaron, a Levite, as high priest to carry out sacrifices.

-God entrusted the Levites, with Aaron serving as the High Priest, to handle all tabernacle matters within that order.
+Levites were entrusted by God, with Aaron serving as the High Priest, to handle all matters of the tabernacle within that order.

 The Aaronic and Levitical priesthoods have distinct roles but are closely related.

-Aaron directed only Levites to perform the religious duties.
+Aaron directed only the Levites to perform the religious duties.

 The practice continued for over 1500 years, until the arrival of Jesus led to the disbandment of the priesthood.